dimipash/Secure-AI-App/README.md

 Secure-AI-App is designed to help users learn about security concepts through interactive challenges.
 The application leverages AI to generate security scenarios and provides a platform for users to solve these challenges.

-## Features (Planned)
+## Features

 - User authentication via Clerk
-- AI-powered security challenge generation
+- AI-powered security challenge generation with difficulty levels (easy, medium, hard)
+- Daily quota system for challenge generation
-- Challenge history tracking
+- Challenge history tracking and viewing
-- Interactive UI for solving security challenges
+- Interactive UI for solving multiple-choice security challenges

 ## Project Structure